soenia/mlops_hatespeech/reports/README.md

 >
 > Recommended answer length: 100-200 words.
 >
-> Example:
-> *For unit testing we used ... and for load testing we used ... .
-The results of the load testing showed that ...*
-> *before the service crashed.*
->
 > Answer:

 We performed unit testing of our API using pytest and load testing using Locust.
 The unit tests can be run using the command `pytest`.

 The results of load testing showed that the API does not crash under high load, but the average response time slightly increases when the number of users increases.

 ![locust](figures/loadtest.png)

 ### Question 26